mcgooz/SousChef/README.md

 ```

 ##### Other
-Some other features used that contribute towards the project's complexity are:
+Some other features used:
  - context processors, to pass the date to all templates
  - custom template filters
  - `JSONField` model to store ingredient details
- - `Q()` object used for retrieving recipes based on searching for both name and constituent ingredients
+ - `Q()` object used for retrieving recipes when searching with both recipe names and constituent ingredients

 #### JavaScript
 My weakest point going into this project was JavaScript.
 Nevertheless, my intention was to implement a smooth user-experience and try to approximate a professional design, for which JS would be hugely important.
 As the project grew, so did my understanding of the language (as well as scripts.js) and I think that shows as the functionality gets more complex and, perhaps, less convoluted.